pmachapman/Five-Star-Me/README.md

 Five-Star-Me is a library to help you promote your android app by prompting users to rate the app after using it for a few days.<br>
 It uses Android's [In-App Review API](https://developer.android.com/guide/playcore/in-app-review) and is based upon @hotchemi's [Android-Rate](https://github.com/hotchemi/Android-Rate) library.

->Note: In order to test, the API requires the app be uploaded to the play store - *It connot be tested locally*.
+>Note: In order to test, the API requires that the app be uploaded to the play store - *It connot be tested locally*.
 Read the testing guide [here](https://developer.android.com/guide/playcore/in-app-review/test).

 ![screen shot](screen-shot.gif)